 - Combination of IOLs – The combination of the multifocal lens in one eye and monofocal in another provides an excellent middle ground treatment.
 However, the distance vision is somewhat compromised in the multifocal eye.

 - Monovision Treatment – It involves the use of two monofocal lenses with different focusing distances; one eye is for near vision and the other for distance.

-Well, costing is one of the most important factors to consider before your surgery.
+Well, the cost is one of the most important factors to consider before your surgery.
 Be aware of what is covered in your insurance and what is not.
-The monofocal IOLs are usually covered by insurance but multifocal IOLs are considered as premium and involve added fees.
+Monofocal IOLs are usually covered by insurance but multifocal IOLs are considered premium and involve added fees.

 Once you agree to the surgery, you can be sure that you have made an informed choice.
-If you’re struggling to find the right ophthalmologist in Bronx or Queens.
+If you’re struggling to find the right ophthalmologist in New York City or Long Island, we have locations in the Bronx, Queens, Manhattan, or Brooklyn.
 You have landed at the right place.
 With the experts’ help at New York Ophthalmology, you can find the best IOLs suited for you!